sebastian-meier/LoCobSS-platform/README.md

-# LoCobSS-platfrom
+# LoCobSS-platform
-Svelte Application bringing together all LoCobSS's services
+Svelte Application bringing together all of LoCobSS's services